diversified investment portfolio on a tight budget

 1. Importance of Asset Allocation in Diversification:

-Asset allocation is dividing your investment portfolio among different asset classes, such as stocks, bonds, and cash equivalents.
-Each asset class responds differently to market conditions, economic trends, and other factors.
-By spreading your investments across various asset classes, you can reduce the impact of any single asset’s performance on your overall portfolio.
+Asset allocation means dividing your investments among different types asset – stocks, bonds, and cash.
+Each one reacts differently to market conditions, economic trends, and other factors.
+Because of this, spreading your money across these classes helps lower your overall risk.

 2. Strategies for Effective Asset Allocation on a Budget: